robert-mccarthy-ca/modern-druid/README.md

 ### **9. Scaling: The Path to a Stabilized Planet**

 The Modern Druid Project is a blueprint.
 Its ultimate objective—to rebalance the atmospheric carbon cycle at a planetary scale—is predicated on a series of critical, sequential milestones.
-Our scaling strategy is a phased campaign to systematically de-risk and validate the model, transforming it from a prototype farm into a new, global, climate-positive food system.
+We need to produce more food than standard croplands, we need to remove meaningful levels of carbon, and we need to earn a profit and a living for our employees, and we need to be able to replciate it, fast.

+Today, industrial agriculture degrades the soil and environments with pesticides and fertilizers.
+They've nearly wiped out the bees and other insects we rely on for pollination.
+Monocrop agriculture is extremely susceptible to complete failure in the face of extremes of weather.
 The old ways have failed.

-Train a generation of people who tend the land instead of degrade it.
-Making people pay for the privilege of eating doesn't have to be a business model anymore, let's change that.
+Time to train a generation to produce food by tending the land instead of degrading it.
+Making people pay for the privilege of eating doesn't have to be a business model anymore.
+Time for a changing of the guard.
 Compete with free or go out of business.
-Time for a changing of the guard.

 ---